cjgiridhar/gin-geo/README.md

 Follow the steps:
 - Create a ```main.go``` file and copy the contents as given in the Usage section.
 - Make sure GeoLite2-City.mmdb is placed in the same path as main.go.
+[OPTIONAL]
 - Run the demo as: ```go run main.go``` (This will run a local web server on port 8080).
 - Download ngrok and run ```./ngrok http 8080``` (This will generate public URL and expose local web server to the internet).
 - Browse the public URL obtained from step 2, say https://public.ngrok.io/geo, from your browser.